 Bi and Tri-Colour

 - Bi-colour LED lights consist of two light-emitting dies in a single case.
-The wiring is inversely parallel which means one is in forward direction and another in backward which makes one die lit at one time.
+The wiring is inversely parallel which means one is in the forward direction and another in backward which makes one die lit at one time.
 The flow of current alternates between two dies which results in colour variation.

 - Tri-Colour LED lights design lets the two dies to lit separately or together producing a third colour.